mikejarema/bootstrap-tumblr-theme/README.md

 This theme provides a very basic and barebones framework within which to apply your own styles.
 Typically this involves linking to your web app's existing stylesheet, then applying further custom CSS to polish off the integration with Tumblr.

 By default this theme uses Bootstrap's responsive styles, so it should look sexy across devices and form factors.
+This is optionally disabled via Tumblr's appearance options.

 Of course the devil is in the details, so be sure to tweak for your needs.

 ## Usage